wgy1027/postFireSeverityAssessment/postFire/2020-Global-Forest-Resources-Assessment-2020-(key-founds).md

 The rate of net forest loss has increased in Africa in each of the three decades since 1990.
 It has declined substantially in South America, however, to about half the rate in 2010–2020 compared with 2000–2010.

-Asia had the highest net gain of forest area in 2010–2020, followed by Oceania and Europe.2 Nevertheless, both Europe and Asia recorded substantially lower rates of net gain in 2010–2020 than in 2000–2010.
+Asia had the highest net gain of forest area in 2010–2020, followed by Oceania and Europe.
+Nevertheless, both Europe and Asia recorded substantially lower rates of net gain in 2010–2020 than in 2000–2010.
 Oceania experienced net losses of forest area in the decades 1990–2000 and 2000–2010.

 # Deforestation continues, but at a lower rate
 An estimated 420 million ha of forest has been lost worldwide through deforestation since 1990, but the rate of forest loss has declined substantially.
 In the most recent five-year period (2015–2020), the annual rate of deforestation was estimated at 10 million ha, down from 12 million ha in 2010–2015.